hanleyweng/blog/knol/university/2010/dc_s02e01/deco2010_collaborative_virtual_environments_cve/_posts/2016-08-08-deco2010-collaborative-virtual-environments-the-amazing-maze.md

 ![Amazing Maze Snapshot](_posts_assets/cover.png)

-As part of the core subject DECO2010, we were tasked to build a Collaborative Virtual Environment.
-This was undertaken in Second Life.
+As part of the core subject DECO2010, we were tasked to build a Collaborative Virtual Environment in Second Life.
+We achieved this by proposing and building an interactive maze game that was dependent on multiplayer collaboration.

 ## Extract from the [Proposal for The Amazing Maze](_posts_assets/iDECO_Proposal_The_Amzaing_Maze.pdf)